davide-talesco/paip/README.md

 `subject` | string | **true** | this is the subject where to publish the message `message` | **true** | this is the `broadcast message` to be sent

-The function return a Promise that resolves with no result or reject if any error publishing the message;
+The function returns a Promise that resolves with no result or reject if any error publishing the message;

 # MESSAGES